 Incorporated in Delaware in 2007, Akebia Therapeutics, Inc. (Akebia, or the Company) is a biopharmaceutical company focused on the development of novel proprietary therapeutics based on hypoxia inducible factor, or HIF, biology and the commercialization of these products for patients with serious unmet medical needs.
 HIF is the primary regulator of the production of red blood cells, or RBCs, in the body and a potentially novel mechanism for the treatment of anemia secondary to chronic kidney disease, or CKD.
 Pharmacologic modulation of the HIF pathway may also have broader therapeutic applications in acute renal failure, organ protection, ischemia-reperfusion injury, cancer, ophthalmology, and inflammatory diseases.
-The Company's lead product candidate, vadadustat, formerly known as AKB-6548, is being developed as a once-daily, oral therapy for the treatment of anemia of CKD.
+The Company's lead product candidate, vadadustat, is being developed as a once-daily, oral therapy for the treatment of anemia of CKD.
 The Company has successfully completed Phase 2 development demonstrating that vadadustat can safely and predictably raise hemoglobin levels in patients with anemia related to CKD.
+The Company has commenced its vadadustat Phase 3 program, which includes the PRO2TECT studies for non-dialysis patients with anemia secondary to CKD and INNO2VATE studies for dialysis-dependent patients.